Plymouth to Azores

 She just finished her postgraduate program at University College London on Environment, Politics and Society and researched on “Ocean Plastic, Politics of Scale and Indonesia’s National Plan of Action”.
 She believes through the exploration of environmental problems such as ocean plastic will provide insight related to the scientific, political, economic practices that are shaping the human perspective in their relation to the ocean.
 Before her postgraduate study, she was doing a United Nations-Nippon Fellowship program in 2018 at Division Ocean Affairs and Law of the Sea (DOALOS) in New York City.
 Also, she worked at a different multilateral organisation, national government, and local conservation NGO focused on environment and ocean conservation.

+Kirana is the recipient of a developing nations bursary, supported by the International Maritime Organisation (IMO).
 Having an opportunity to do ocean sailing on the plastic issue with eXXpedition is going to be like a dream come true for her.
 She hopes to help Indonesia’s Government in the future becomes an ocean advocate in the fight against ocean plastic issues.
 She is also very excited to learn from other eXXpedition crew how to shift the public’s perspectives on the importance of ocean issues.

 United States of America